- Car Rentals

 - * Offers *

 At a distance of 2.5 km from Sawai Madhopur Railway Station and 9.5 km from Ranthambore National Park, Sri Chamatkarji Temple is a Jain temple situated in Rajasthan.
-It is one of the holiest destinations for the Digambara Jains and also one of the best places to visit in Ranthambore.
+It is one of the holiest destinations for the Digambara Jains and also one of the best Ranthambore places to visit.

-The Chamatkarji Temple has been named so because of a number of fascinating miracles were linked to its foundation.
-According to the history, this temple belonged to a simple farmer who had found God's idol when he dug up a particular place in the field after being directed by God in his dream.
+The Chamatkarji Temple has been named so because several fascinating miracles were linked to its foundation.
+According to history, this temple belonged to a simple farmer who had found God's idol when he dug up a particular place in the field after being directed by God in his dream.
 The idol was given over to the Jain Digambaras.
 The legend further goes to say that the same farmer was again told by God in his dream to place the idol in a chariot and leave it to see where the horse refuses to move further.
-That place was chosen the site of the temple.
-Thus Chamatkar Temple came to be built in Sawai Madhopur.
+That place was chosen as the site of the temple.
+Thus Chamatkar Temple came to be built in Sawai Madhopur. .....

 Museum & Gallery

 At a distance of 3.5 km from Ranthambore National Park and 6.5 km from Sawai Madhopur Railway Station, the Rajiv Gandhi Regional Museum of Natural History is a museum situated at Ramsinghpura village of Sawai Madhopur in Rajasthan.
 It is the fourth Regional Museum of Natural History in India after Mysore, Bhopal and Bhubaneswar.